- London School of Economics (M.S., 1969)

 - Claremont Men's College (B.A., 1965), summa cum laude

 Gregory Smith is a partner emeritus of Irell & Manella LLP and a resident in the Los Angeles office.
-He is certified as an Appellate Specialist by the State Bar of California Board of Legal Specialization, is a member of the California Academy of Appellate Lawyers, and chaired the firm's appellate group until becoming partner emeritus in 2009.
+Mr. Smith is a member of the California Academy of Appellate Lawyers.
+For 20 years, and until substantially retiring and becoming a partner emeritus, Mr. Smith was a California Bar Association certified appellate specialist.
 He is a past chair of the California State Bar Committee on Appellate Courts, and a past member of the Ninth Circuit Advisory Committee on Rules of Practice and Internal Operating Procedures.
 He was one of four attorney members of the Ninth Circuit Ad Hoc Appellate Advocacy Committee, whose goal was to improve the advocacy skills of attorneys.
 The committee produced a videotape on Ninth Circuit advocacy which the Ninth Circuit suggests be reviewed by all attorneys having matters before that court.

 Mr. Smith has handled hundreds of appellate matters, including matters before the United States Supreme Court, the California Supreme Court, the Delaware Supreme Court, the Nevada Supreme Court, and various of the federal circuit courts.
 He has practiced extensively before both the Ninth Circuit Court of Appeals and the California Courts of Appeal.

-Mr. Smith teaches frequently on appellate law, legal ethics, and legal writing.
-His articles on appellate law have appeared in a number of publications including the Los Angeles Daily Journal.
-He publishes a periodic column in the Orange County Federal Bar Association Newsletter on appellate issues.
-In addition to lecturing and writing, Mr. Smith was selected for inclusion in Southern California "Super Lawyers" by Los Angeles Magazine in 2004 through 2013 and in The Best Lawyers in America for appellate law in 2007 through 2013.
+Mr. Smith has taught on appellate law, legal ethics, and legal writing.
+His articles on appellate law have appeared in a number of publications including the Los Angeles Daily Journal and the Orange County Federal Bar Association Newsletter.
+Mr. Smith was selected for inclusion in Southern California “Super Lawyers” by Los Angeles Magazine in 2004 through 2018 and in The Best Lawyers in America for appellate law in 2007 through 2019.

 Mr. Smith handles complex appeals in a wide variety of cases.
 These have included appeals in cases involving corporate governance, entertainment law, insurance law, securities fraud, real estate, Indian gaming law, attorney malpractice, and environmental law.